oselvar/inverse-fetch/README.md

 ### Register the handler function

+*This section is for web servers that do not use the Fetch API.*

 Convert the handler function to a function that can be registered with your HTTP server.

 Note that the support for multiple HTTP servers can also simplify your developer experience.